Change deafness: Evidence from perception of natural sounds

 Another study examined the effect of selective attention on the perception of changes to auditory scenes consisting of multiple naturalistic sounds, and found that auditory perception is limited by attention.
 In the task, listeners heard two versions of any auditory scene, with one object missing from the second version.
 Participants were either instructed to attend to a specific object, and report whether that object was missing in the second version of the scene, or to attend to all objects, and report whether any object was missing in the second scene; these are called the directed- and non-directed attention conditions respectively.
 Results showed that in the absence of an attentional cue, change-detection in auditory scenes consisting of more than about four objects is unreliable, where changes consist of either the disappearance of an object or a change in its location.
-It is important to note the ambiguity concerning the mechanism that produces the effect of attention on change-deafness, and this study suggests two possibilities.
+There is ambiguity concerning the mechanism that produces the effect of attention on change-deafness, and this study suggests two possibilities.
 The first is that segregation of the distinct streams composing an auditory scene requires directed attention, meaning that the change-deafness effects observed in the study would reflect a difficulty in perceiving separate auditory scenes in the absence of attentional cues.
 A second alternative is that complex auditory scenes are initially perceived as consisting of separate streams, and thus change-deafness effects are the result of limits in encoding and storing multiple sets of auditory information for comparison with a subsequent scene.